Beach, Bintan, Family, Singapore Weekends

 Where to stay in Bintan

 There are many resorts all over Bintan, especially along the northern coast.
-After all, Bintan is well known for a beach holiday.
+After all, Bintan is well known for its beach holiday.
 However, depending on your personal preference, there are different areas you might want to look for a place to stay.

 The beach at The Residence Bintan